Skip to content

 8. Set Z Axis Zero Point

-The workpiece Zero Point is the point along the Z (up/down) axis where the tip of the tooling is physically touching either the top of the material stock, or at the bottom of the CNC machine work area touching the wasteboard or work area surface.
+The workpiece Zero Point is the point along the Z (up/down) axis where the tip of the tool is physically touching the top of the material stock (Top), or is at the bottom of the CNC machine work area touching the wasteboard or work area surface (Bottom).

 Workpiece Zero Point

-Setting the Workpiece Zero Point tells MillMage how to translate the desired cut depths and directions set in the Operations window into the GCode commands needed to perform the final machining operations.
+Setting the Workpiece Zero Point tells MillMage how to translate the user-specified cut depths and directions set in the Operations Window into the GCode commands needed to perform the final machining operations.

 Z Axis Zero Point: Top